Core Curriculum Rotations

-Fellows rotate through the Inpatient service of Hematology and Oncology.
-The team is comprised of an attending, a fellow, Internal Medicine residents and two interns and medical students.
-Support staff includes a case manager, social workers and an Oncology Pharmacist.
+Fellows rotate through the inpatient service of Hematology and Oncology.
+The teams are comprised of an attending, a fellow, Internal Medicine residents and two interns and medical students.
+Support staff includes a case manager, social workers and an Oncology pharmacist.
 The fellow is responsible for overseeing and coordinating patient care, performing bone marrow biopsies and writing chemotherapy orders.
 The fellow serves as a liaison between the attending and the house staff with graded responsibility throughout the fellowship.
-The Medicine house staff are assigned the role of admissions, discharges and day to day work allowing the fellow to focus on hematology/oncology issues.
+The Medicine house staff are assigned the role of admissions, discharges and day to day work allowing the fellow to focus on Hematology Oncology issues.
 The fellow is also expected to attend didactics and fulfill clinical responsibilities in the outpatient clinics twice weekly.

 The team is comprised of a fellow, two nurse practitioners and an attending.
 Fellows rotate through the Leukemia/Stem Cell transplant service and get to work one on one with the attending and actively participate in autologous and allogeneic(matched donor) stem cell transplants.
 The fellow also works in the clinic evaluating new outpatient stem cell transplant consults.

-The Hem/Onc fellow works with a designated Hem/Onc faculty member to provide consultative hematology/oncology services at this community hospital that has recently become a part of the Upstate healthcare system.
+The Hematology Oncology fellow works with a designated faculty member to provide consultative Hematology Oncology services at this community hospital that has recently become a part of the Upstate healthcare system.

 Clinical and basic science research projects are available at Upstate Medical University.
 Those interested in basic science research primarily work with Dr Bernard Poiesz in his lab.
 Fellows have frequently represented the program at ACP, ASH and ASCO, AACR with Oral and Poster presentations.

-Each fellow has two half-day clinics a week at either the ROC (Regional Oncology Center), the VAMC or both.
+Each fellow has two half-day clinics a week at either the Upstate Cancer Center, the VAMC, or both.

-Fellows assigned on the service will attend the conference and represent the division of Oncology.
-Wednesdays 1.00 pm –4.00 pm.
+Thoracic Oncology Program (TOP): Fellows assigned on the service will attend the conference and represent the division of Oncology.
+Wednesdays 1:00pm–4:00pm.

-Multidisciplinary case discussion/conference on Fridays at 4 pm.
+Breast Cancer Program (BCP): Multidisciplinary case discussion/conference on Fridays at 4:00pm.

-Head and Neck Tumor Conference: 2nd and 4th Tuesday each month
+Head and Neck Tumor Conference: 2nd and 4th Tuesday of each month.